Seen on:

 Fact checked by: Mark Lewis

-The biggest heavyweight championship fight since 1971 was Larry Holmes against Gerry Cooney.
+The most significant heavyweight championship fight since 1971 was between Larry Holmes and Gerry Cooney.

 It’s much bigger than Tyson/Spinks, Holyfield/Lewis, and Tyson/Holyfield.